GetRegged/GetRegged-Windows-10-22H2-Ultimate-Gaming-Tweaks/README.md

 # ❓ How to Use?
 1. Go to [Releases]()
-2. Download "GetReggedPerformanceBatch.bat"
+2. Download "GetReggedsPerformanceBatch.bat"
-3. Run "GetReggedPerformanceBatch.bat" as Administrator
+3. Run "GetReggedsPerformanceBatch.bat" as Administrator
 4. Press the Number # for the Optimization you want, and click Enter

 # 🤝 Feedback and Contributions: